vinhcsed/cs1-lab9-starter/README.md

 * If the user chooses to quit, the program should immediately end.

 ### Other Requirements
-* The bag array must be dynamically allocated to the specified size
+* The bag array must be dynamically allocated to the specified size.
 * Aside from what is provided in the starter code, **the index operator `[]` is not allowed in this program**.
 Array operations should only use pointers.
 * Your program logic must be organized into functions; you will be graded on code cleanliness and design.